-Georgian Bay Volunteer Search and Rescue is one of three OSARVA teams to have an OPP/OSARVA certified civilian search and rescue dog.
-Although these K9 units are affiliated with a specific OSARVA team, such as GBVSAR, they are considered a provincial resource as there are only four certified K9 units in Ontario.
+Georgian Bay Volunteer Search and Rescue is one of the few OSARVA teams to have an OPP/OSARVA certified civilian search and rescue dog.
+Although these K9 Units are affiliated with a specific OSARVA team, such as GBVSAR, they are considered a provincial resource to be requested by any search team in Ontario.
 These certified units could be requested by the OPP to help out anywhere in the province.

 Handler Susan Read

-Susan has been a member of GBVSAR for 17 years.
-Susan started as a ground searcher before forming our team’s K9 unit.
+Susan has been a member of GBVSAR since 2001.
+She started as a ground searcher before forming our team’s K9 Unit.
 Susan is also the Provincial K9 Coordinator for OSARVA.
-If you have any questions about K9 search and rescue in the province of Ontario, she can be contacted at firstname.lastname@example.org.
+If you have any questions about K9 Search and Rescue in the province of Ontario, she can be contacted at firstname.lastname@example.org.

 In The News

 Volunteer search-and-rescue team covers large area in Georgian Bay region

 Pooches take flight for search and rescue training

 By Catherine Whitnall, Kawartha Lakes This Week